chtsai0105/dbcanlight/README.md

 cd example
 ```

-A protein fasta file **protein.faa** can be found under the folder.
+A protein fasta file **example.faa** can be found under the folder.
+In additional, there is a domtblout output **hmmsearch_output**, which is generated from **example.faa** using cli hmmsearch against dbcan substrate database.

 Run the dbcan cazyme search with 8 cpus:

 ```
-dbcanlight -i protein.faa -m cazyme -t 8
+dbcanlight -i example.faa -m cazyme -t 8
 ```

 By default the output will be directed to stdout.
 Note that all the logs (below error level) will be suppressed when no output file is specified.